BIVI INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces That Biovie Inc. Investors With Substantial Losses Have Opportunity To Lead Class Act...

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Jan.
-30, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against BioVie Inc. (“BioVie” or“the Company”) (NASDAQ: BIVI) and certain of its officers.
+-- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against BioVie Inc. ("BioVie" or "the Company") (NASDAQ: BIVI ) and certain of its officers.

 Class Definition: